Surprising Nutritional Facts About Banana

 How to Store a banana?

 Bananas turn from a green color to yellow when they ripen.
-If you ever happen to buy a green banana, let it ripe uncovered at room temperature.
+If you ever buy a green banana, let it ripe uncovered at room temperature.
 You can also speed up the ripening process by keeping the green banana in a paper bag or placing them close to other ripe fruits.

-Once the banana has turned yellow in color and is ripe, you can eat it.
+Once the banana has turned yellow and is ripe, you can eat it.
 You can also store the ripe bananas in a refrigerator to extend their shelf life by one week.
 The peel may turn darker in color, but the inside stays fresh.

 You can even slice the peeled bananas and store them in the refrigerator in an airtight bag.
 This method works best for making smoothies or baking later in the day.